Childhood Depression: Prevalence, Symptoms, And Treatment

 What is the prevalence of childhood depression?

 According to the CDC, over 4.4% (2.7 million) of all children aged three to 17 years live with depression in the US.
-Eight out of every ten children known to have depression go on to receive mental health treatment, as it is a highly treatable condition once caught.
+Eight out of every ten children known to have diagnosed depression go on to receive mental health treatment, as it is a highly treatable condition once caught.

-However, childhood depression may be more prevalent than sources show, as many children go undiagnosed and untreated.
+However, children developing depression may be more prevalent than sources show, as many children go undiagnosed and untreated.
 Because many people with depression do not seek treatment until adulthood, the statistics surrounding childhood depression are often an estimate.
 Understanding the symptoms of this condition may help you ensure your child is healthy and has access to any treatments they need.

 What are the symptoms of childhood depression?